FAZf4n/Bridge-SHM-With-TTGO-Lora32-Using-Thingspeak/README.md

 # Bridge-SHM-With-TTGO-Lora32-Using-WSN-Principle
 Structural Health Monitoring system consist of these parameter : Vibration, Tilt and Strain.
 TTGO Lora32 and IMU Sensor used in this project
+Made by Fauzan Affan ITK with help of countless usefull website